High Altitude Balloon Videos

 About

-High altitude object videos are a series of videos depicting the view of the Earth from an high altitude of the atmosphere.
-These videos are typically made by using a DIY high altitude object, such as weather balloons, a digital recording device and a GPS tracker.
+High Altitude Balloon Videos depict a view of the Earth from an high altitude of the atmosphere.
+These videos are typically produced with a high altitude flying camera, which can be assembled using a weather balloon, a digital recording device and a Global Positioning System tracker.
 In the United States, these balloons are regulated by the Federal Aviation Administration under FAR101 restrictions.

 Origin

-Human attempts at high altitude exploration of near space dates back to 1783, when French professor of Physics Jacques Charles launched hydrogen-filled balloons in the sky in a highly publicized event.[1]
-The technology took a leap forward in the 1980s with the development of Amateur Radio High Altitude Ballooning (ARHAB)[2], pioneered by amateur radio hobbyist Bill Brown with his first launch on August 15th, 1987.
-A series of similar experiments known as Balloon Experiments with Amateur Radio (BEAR) were launched in May 2000 by a group of Canadian amateur radi operators from Edmonton, Alberta.
+Human attempts at high altitude exploration of near space date back to 1783 when French physics professor Jacques Charles invented hydrogen-filled balloons.[1]
+Charles and mechanical engineer Nicolas Robert launched the first untethered balloon on December 1st of that year.[14]
+The technology moved forward in the 1980s with the development of Amateur Radio High Altitude Ballooning (ARHAB)[2], pioneered by amateur radio hobbyist Bill Brown, known by his handle WB8ELK.[15]
+On August 15th, 1987, Brown launched the first balloon with his modern amateur radio transmitter.
+The Loudoun Amateur Radio Group of Northern Virginia began a series of similar experiments in 1999[19], followed by the inception of Balloon Experiments with Amateur Radio (BEAR)[16] in May 2000 by a group of Canadian amateur radio operators from Edmonton, Alberta (shown below, left).

-The ARHAB programs remained mostly an exclusive activity for scientific research purposes until the latter half of the 2000s, when the costs of Global Positioning System (GPS) technology and digital cameras began to fall.
+The ARHAB programs remained mostly an exclusive activity for scientific research purposes until the 2000s, when the costs of Global Positioning System (GPS) technology and digital cameras began to fall.
 As a result, high altitude ballooning became a more common hobby among amateurs and space enthusiasts.
-Some of the earliest clips of recorded footage were uploaded onto the website of CosmoCam[9], a project developed by Rocket Science Inc. in collaboration with NASA and the Columbia Scientific Balloon Facility.
+Some of the earliest clips of recorded footage were uploaded onto the website of CosmoCam[9] (shown above, right), a project launched in February 2002 by Rocket Science Inc. in collaboration with NASA and the Columbia Scientific Balloon Facility.

 Spread

-In September 2009, a group of MIT students led by Justin Lee and Oliver Yeh launched a Canon A470 compact camera with a weather balloon into the stratosphere, which became known as the Project Icarus.
-The story was covered by numerous tech news sites like Wired[12] and CNN due to its low cost, totaling at $150 in equipment purchases.
+In September 2009, a second group of MIT students, now led by Justin Lee and Oliver Yeh, launched a Canon A470 compact camera with a weather balloon into the stratosphere, which became known as the Project Icarus.
+The story was covered by numerous tech news sites like Wired[12] and CNN[24] due to its low cost, totaling at $150 in equipment purchases.
+Additionally, High Altitude Ballooning has been featured on science news sites including Universe Today[26], Hack a Day[27] and Hobby Space.[28]

 Notable Examples